-To convert a string to char code in JavaScript, use the charCodeAt() method.
-The charCodeAt() is a built-in JavaScript method that takes an index of characters from the string we want to convert into the Unicode.
+To convert a string to char code in JavaScript, you can use the charCodeAt() method.
+The charCodeAt() is a built-in method that takes an index of characters from the string we want to convert into Unicode.

 What is char code in JavaScript?